thedynamiclinker/sudocode/root/bin/sleep.md

 0: But what?

 1: B...
-It's not like I can share this stuff with anyone else?
+It's not like I can share this stuff with anyone else.

 0: Why not?
 You're not sworn to secrecy.